T. R. Girill

 Technical writing thus has three important, educationally relevant properties:

 How could you help the students in your classes become better at such technical writing, at crafting more adequate nonnarrative nonfiction text not just for school assignments but for life after school as well?
 Successful British novelist W. Sommerset Maughm once reputedly remarked that "there are three rules for writing a great novel; unfortunately, nobody knows what they are."

 As the analysis above suggests, however, we are not in that spot regarding technical writing.
 How to perform well here is an empirical question on which much interdisciplinary research has been done since the late 1970s with largely convergent results.
-The "rules" for creating successful technical text are fairly well understood (one good recent survey is Schriver, 1997).
+The "rules" for creating successful technical text are fairly well understood (one good recent survey is Schriver, 1997; see also Markel, 2012).
 They draw on insights and studies in